VincentKiplangat/image-slider/README.md

-# image-slider
-This is a carousel
+This project is live at https://ossolola.github.io/Week7-Carousel-Task/